cyberang3l/how-to-install-pxe-server-on-tomato/README.md

-# How to install a PXE Server with multiple images on TomatoUSB (Shibby)
+# How to install a PXE Server with multiple images on TomatoUSB | FreshTomato

 In this tutorial a 4GB or larger USB flash or hard drive needs to be mounted under `/opt` folder.